 The primary purpose of grading a coin is to determine the coin's market value.
-Ascertaining a coin's value is dependent on how well the coin was struck initially, how well the coin has been preserved, and how much wear and damage the coin has sustained.
-For most practical purposes, especially for beginners, we're going to be concerned with how to tell how much wear the coin has had, and where it fits on the 70-point scale.
+Ascertaining a coin's value is dependent on how well the coin was struck initially, the coin's level of preservation, and how much wear and damage the coin has sustained.
+For most practical purposes, especially for beginners, we're going to concentrate on how to evaluate the amount of wear the coin has and where it fits on the 70-point scale.

 The 70-Point Coin Grading Scale

 When numismatists grade coins, they are assigned a numeric value on the Sheldon Scale.
 The Sheldon Scale ranges from a grade of Poor (P-1) to Perfect Mint State (MS-70).
 Originally coins were graded using adjectives to describe the condition of the coin (Good, Fair, Excellent, Etc.).
 Unfortunately, coin collectors and coin dealers had differing interpretations of what each one of these words meant.

 In the 1970s, professional numismatists got together and agreed-upon standards for CoinGrading.
 These numismatists now assign grades at crucial points on this seventy-point scale, with the most commonly used numeric points used along with the original adjective grade.
 The most common coin grades are as follows:

 - (P-1) Poor - Barely identifiable and possibly damaged; must have a date and mintmark if used; otherwise, pretty thrashed.

 - (FR-2) Fair - Worn almost smooth but lacking the damage a coin graded Poor usually has.
 Enough detail must remain to identify the coin.